Superradiant scattering of massive scalar field due to magnetically charged rotating black hole: Conclusion and future outlook

 Finally, we have analyzed the superradiant instability of the scalar field.
-We find from the analytical calculation that the generic condition for this instability remains intact for the GK BH.
-However, the presence of the magnetic charge shifts the event horizon's radius, which in turn affects the parameter space that leads to this instability.
+From the analytical calculation, we find that the generic condition for this instability remains intact for the GK BH.
+However, the presence of the magnetic charge shifts the event horizon's radius in a different manner as compared to KN BH, which in turn affects the parameter space that leads to this instability.
 Nevertheless, the detailed analysis of the corresponding bound state frequencies should be investigated further.
+We should also emphasize that the region of superradiantly amplified scalar-bound states is known for forming a cloud or condensate of particles \cite{Brito:2015oca}, which serves as a smoking gun for particle physics phenomenology \cite{Cardoso:2018tly, Baryakhtar:2017ngi, Baryakhtar:2020gao}.
+Significant effort is also being made to uncover the imprint of the strong gravity regime in the secondary continuous GWs emitted by this superradiant cloud \cite{East:2018glu}, both in current LVK \cite{LIGOScientific:2021rnv, Arvanitaki:2016qwi, Baumann:2018vus} and future GW observations \cite{Ghosh:2018gaw, Hannuksela:2018izj}.
+In principle, these observables should encode the signature of the key features of the underlying BH spacetime.
+Therefore, the current analysis presents a promising opportunity to explore these directions in the context of the GK BH.

-\textbf{Acknowledgments:} The author would like to acknowledge the weekly discussion in the group of Debaprasad Maity.
+\textbf{Acknowledgments:} The author would like to acknowledge the weekly discussion in the group meeting supervised by Debaprasad Maity.
+We also thank the anonymous referee for improving the manuscript by providing insightful comments and suggestions.